Eating out

 The Fish Plaice 14 The Square, Swanage BH19 2LJ, 01929 423668

-Great fish and chip takeaway.
+Our favourite fish and chip takeaway.
 Eat on the quay or on the Downs overlooking the bay which gets the last of the day's sun.
 We recommend phoning ahead for large orders.

 Pier Head on the seafront near Swanage Pier